 Sodium is an electrolyte that contributes to the balance of fluids within the human body.
-The necessary intake of sodium is not high but, thanks to the modern diet, we end up consuming way more than it is necessary.
-Unfortunately, a high-sodium diet is associated with additional health risks, including high blood pressure, heart and kidney disease, as well as stroke.
+You don’t need to consume much sodium, but thanks to the modern diet we end up consuming way more than necessary.
+Unfortunately, a high-sodium diet is associated with health risks including high blood pressure, heart and kidney disease, as well as stroke.
 This is why doctors recommend using a sodium tracker app like CareClinic to track and manage adequate levels.

-As there is a clear correlation between the consumption of sodium and the elevated blood pressure (R), keeping track of the salt content of each food might be more than recommended.
-You can see what are the foods leading to your high-sodium diet and make the necessary adjustments.
-Upon the overall intake of salt being reduced, the blood pressure will begin to return to normal in just a few weeks.
+There is a clear correlation between the consumption of sodium and elevated blood pressure (R).
+Therefore, keeping track dietary salt content is highly recommended.
+You can see what foods are contributing to your high-sodium intake and make the necessary adjustments.
+When sodium intake is reduced, blood pressure will return to normal in just a few weeks.

 Using CareClinic as a sodium tracker app

 CareClinic is a health app which can be used to keep track your overall sodium intake.
-You can record your entire diet and the associated salt content of each food, thus watching out for how much sodium you consume on a daily basis.
-This will allow you to keep tabs on all of your meals, as well as the amount of salt in each of them and its effects on your general health.
+You can record your entire diet and the associated salt content of each food.
+In this way, you can easily monitor your daily sodium intake.

 The increased consumption of salt can damage other organs, increasing the chances of chronic kidney disease, osteoporosis and even cancer.
 People of all ages are advised to keep track of their sodium intake (R), as the high-sodium diet leads to chronic blood pressure.
 This condition is often known as the silent killer, as it has no noticeable symptoms but it damages arteries, vital organs, etc.